diofant/diofant/docs/tutorial/manipulation.rst

     >>> Integer(2).args
     ()

-This interface allows us to write simple algorithms that walk expression trees.
+This interface allows us to write recursive generators that walk expression trees either in post-order or pre-order fashion.

-    >>> def pre(expr):
-    ...     yield expr
-    ...     for arg in expr.args:
-    ...         for subtree in pre(arg):
-    ...             yield subtree

-See how nice it is that empty :class:`tuple` signals leaves in the expression tree.
-We don't even have to write a base case for our recursion --- it is handled automatically by the for loop.

-Let's test this by printing all nodes of the expression at each level.

     >>> expr = x*y + 2
-    >>> for term in pre(expr):
+    >>> for term in preorder_traversal(expr):
     ...     print(term)
-    x*y + 2
-    2
-    x*y
-    x
-    y

-Can you guess why we called our function ``pre``?
-We just wrote a pre-order traversal function for our expression tree.
-See if you can write a post-order traversal function.

-Such traversals are so common in Diofant that the generator functions :func:`~diofant.core.basic.preorder_traversal` and :func:`~diofant.utilities.iterables.postorder_traversal` are provided to make such traversals easy.
-We could have also written our test as

-    >>> for arg in preorder_traversal(expr):
-    ...     print(arg)
     x*y + 2
     2
     x*y